Finding Work-Life Balance in Experiential Marketing Analytics

 “You need to come apart before you come apart.”

 We must manage our time.
-I found the easiest way to make sure work has a hard stop is by planning something else to do at the scheduled end of the work day.
+I found the easiest way to ensure work has a hard stop is by planning something else to do at the scheduled end of the work day.
 By heading to the gym at 7:00 pm on the dot, I guarantee two things:

-• First, I leave the house and get some much-need exercise.
+• First, I leave the house and get some much-needed exercise.

-• Second, I create a distinguishable separation between my work time and my personal time.
+• Second, I create a distinguishable separation between my work and personal time.

 I can come home from the gym, make dinner, and relax.
 Emails may still come in, but I am a few hours removed from the work mindset, so it is much easier to assess their relative importance.
-I am able to make a clearer choice either to respond now or handle them tomorrow.
+I can decide whether to respond now or handle them tomorrow.

 Photo Source: https://www.flickr.com/photos/dumbledad/